usgs/earthquake-design-ws/README.md

       usgs/earthquake-design-ws:latest
     ```

+  > Alternatively you may use `docker-compose` to start the container.
+Prior to
+  > starting the container you should update the relevant configuration
+  > information in the docker-compose.yml file and then run the command:
+    ```
+    dockker-compose up -d
+    ```

 - Connect to the running container in browser.

   > In the URL below, replace values in brackets `{VALUE}` with the